hmmChase/BUIDL/README.md

 ## BlockCoin

-- Decentralize issuance and validation of coins using a network of banks
+- Decentralize issuance and validation of coins using a network of nodes